All Episodes

 Now, you can calculate, as Stephen Hawking has calculated in his book, Black Holes and Wormholes, the probability of sliding from one bubble to another.

-All right, we'll get back to bubbles in a second, but before we leave our bubble, let me ask you this.
+But before we leave our bubble, let me ask you this.

-If the Big Bang is as described, Then, I don't understand how galaxies come to be in collision with each other.
+If the Big Bang is as described, then I don't understand how galaxies come to be in collision with each other.

-In other words, we should all be blown out from the same central point at that instant, at roughly the same acceleration.
+In other words, we should all be blown out from the same central point at that instant at roughly the same acceleration.

 Then why would galaxies be bumping into each other?